payjoin/payjoin.org/README.md

 #### Serverless Payjoin

-There is a [public proposal](https://gist.github.com/DanGould/243e418752fff760c9f6b23bba8a32f9) to remove the requirements to run a public server.
-Please leave your comments.
+There is a [public proposal](https://gist.github.com/DanGould/243e418752fff760c9f6b23bba8a32f9) to allow anyone to receive a payjoin without running a public server.
+In order to advance Serverless Payjoin into a formal BIP specification we need your help with a second, independent implementation.
+Please share, leave your comments, and [join the development chat](https://t.me/chaincase/4109) to help.

 #### Async Payjoin